feelpp/SEME2014_Axessim/README.md

 Report and slides can be compiled using a texlive base install which should be available on most linux/unix distributions.
-Consider using the provided makefile to automatically compile the sources withthe bibliography:
+Consider using the provided makefile to automatically compile the tex sources and also the bibliography:

 | Command  | Description |
 | -------- | ------ |
 |`make`| compile the tex document into ./tmp |
 |`make clean`| clean the tmp folder |

+NB: You might have to execute twice make to print the bibliography.

 # Freefem++